 Putting Inflation in Context

-With the economy and prices recovering, the price increases in March and April 2021 are magnified because of the declines seen in March and April 2020.
-Inflation is measured as the percentage change in the price of a basket of goods from the prior year.
-So, by construction, the April 2021 inflation report is comparing current prices with depressed prices from April 2020, during the COVID-19 lockdown.
+As the economy and prices recovered, the price increases in March and April 2021 were magnified because of the declines seen in March and April 2020.
+As noted above, inflation is measured as the percentage change in the price of a basket of goods from the prior year.
+So, by construction, the April 2021 inflation report was comparing current prices with depressed prices from April 2020, during the COVID-19 lockdown.

 Inflation rates have historically been more internationally synchronized than business cycle variables, such as output and employment, and this synchronization has broadened to include more types of goods and services.
 The globalization of supply chains, labor, and financial markets has helped link international price changes more tightly.